a2karyak/a2karyak.github.io/_posts/2020-08-22-kernel-modversions.md

 ---

 For various reasons, it may be necessary to compile modules for an existing binary kernel.
-If your module is rejected by the kernel with a message like:
+If your module is rejected by the kernel with the `disagrees about version of symbol` error like:

 ~~~
 [root@localhost /mnt]# insmod dm9000.ko